Touch Golf's Neuro Foundations

 At one time, science believed the brain was hardwired and unchanging; now we know it is softwired and constantly adapting.
 Whenever someone experiences something new or intends to do something different, a brain change occurs.
 More recently, neuroscience research has shown that plasticity (change) is possible for everyone throughout their entire lifetime.

 Learning is all about brain change—plasticity.
 In our program, we have designed a suite of swing exercises that elevate a golfer's proprioception (Body Sense).
 When you think about it, the only physical connection a golfer has with the club is through their hands.
 We begin by creating a hand intention.
-This signal prompts the brain to coordinate the actions of the rest of the body.
+This signal prompts the brain to coordinate the actions of the remainder of the body.
 Practicing with our program will enhance the golfer’s touch between the hands and the club, as well as the connection between the brain and the hands.
 As a result, learning occurs at a rapid and sustainable pace.